Table of Contents

 To avoid mistakes, add schema markup in steps.
 As you go through each step, check your work before moving on to the next one.
 This will save you time on the backend trying to figure out which area of the code needs revision.

-Once you’ve finished writing and adding your schema, use testing tools to make sure it’s correct.
+Once you’ve finished writing and adding your schema, use testing tools to ensure it’s correct.
 The final checks are important for having a markup that works.
 After inspecting and validating the code, it’s only a matter of letting crawlers analyze and process the page.

 Add the required properties